 Where can I find help with other copyright questions?

 The best source for answers to your copyright questions is the Library.
-Questions pertaining to copyright should be directed to the Library Director, Margaret Butkovic, 416.482 2340 x 159, or email firstname.lastname@example.org For more general information, you can also consult the websites maintained by the Canadian Intellectual Property Office, the Copyright Board of Canada and the Department of Justice Canada (Copyright Act).
+Questions pertaining to copyright should be directed to the Library Director, Margaret Butkovic, 416.482 2340 x 159, or email email@example.com For more general information, you can also consult the websites maintained by the Canadian Intellectual Property Office, the Copyright Board of Canada and Justice Laws Canada (Copyright Act).